 This article will give you a few tips to ensure that you will get the best results when emailing music.

 The “best time” or the most effective time to send out emails varies across industries and markets.

 When it comes to business emails, people are more likely to check their emails during weekday mornings, particularly while commuting to work.

 The bottom line is that the best time differs for everyone.
 You may find that some of your fans respond well before bedtime while others are more engaged in the morning right after they wake up.

 What you should do is conduct A/B testing to explore different send times.
 Once you find the best time to connect with your fans, then that is the schedule that you should consistently stick with.

 2. Expand Your Email List

-It’s very important that you build your email list so that you can reach out to a wider audience.
+It’s very important that you build your email list (Hubspot have a great guide here) so that you can reach out to a wider audience.
 One simple way to do this is to get the attendee list from your ticketing partner.
 Then, you can go ahead and upload it into your email marketing platform.